-Brook hits first IPL century for Sunrisers
+Brook hits first IPL century in Sunrisers win

 Brook recorded his first T20 century with an unbeaten 102 off 48 balls for Lahore Qalandars in the Pakistan Super League in February 2022.

-He was bought by Sunrisers Hyderabad for £1.35m in December's auction for the 2023 IPL, a month after helping England win the Men's T20 World Cup in Australia.
+He was bought by Sunrisers for £1.35m in December's auction for the 2023 IPL, a month after helping England win the Men's T20 World Cup in Australia.

-Brook has also enjoyed a stunning start to his Test career, hitting four centuries in his first six matches at an average of 80.90 and a remarkable strike rate of 98.77.
+Brook has also enjoyed a stunning start to his Test career, hitting four centuries in his first six matches at an average of 80.90 with a remarkable strike rate of 98.77 runs per 100 balls.

-Even with Jonny Bairstow, who Brook replaced in the Test squad, set to return from a leg injury, Brook is set to be a key part of England's plans to try and retain the Ashes against Australia at home this summer.
+Even with the expected return after a leg injury of Jonny Bairstow, who Brook replaced in the Test team, Brook is set to be a key part of England's plans to try and regain the Ashes against Australia at home this summer.

 He joins Kevin Pietersen, Ben Stokes, Jos Buttler and Bairstow as the only England batters to hit IPL centuries.
-England white-ball captain Buttler has struck five in the competition, while Test captain Stokes has two.
+England limited-overs captain Buttler has struck five in the competition, while Test captain Stokes has two.

+South Africa's Aiden Markram struck 50 off 26 balls and Abhishek Sharma added 32 off 17 to help the Sunrisers post the highest total so far in this year's competition.

+Knight Riders opener Rahmanullah Gurbaz fell for a duck off the third ball of their chase, with the hosts then slipping to 20-3 at Eden Gardens.